OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 }
 ```

 In <b>o_characterSelector</b>, pressing Down cancels your selection and destroys the object instance.
-In this case, its important to let <b>o_menu</b> know that the appropriate input is not free to assign to a new player.
+In this case, its important to let <b>o_menu</b> know that the appropriate input is now free to assign to a new player.
 That's why this is in the Destroy event:

 ```
 /// Anull inputs and slots